『取調べの心理学:事実聴取のための捜査面接法』(原書)第2版<br>Investigative Interviewing : Psychology and Practice (Wiley Series in Psychology of Crime, Policing and Law) (2ND)

 Become a well-informed and skilled investigative interviewer

-In the newly revised second edition of Investigative Interviewing: Psychology and Practice, a team of distinguished forensic psychologists delivers an up-to-date and practical guide to the psychological concepts and evidence-based research that underpin and inform investigative interviewing.
+In the newly revised second edition of Investigative Interviewing: Psychology and Practice, a team of distinguished forensic psychologists and practitioners deliver an up-to-date and practical guide to the psychological concepts and evidence-based research that underpin and inform investigative interviewing.
 The editors have included works that examine the foundational skills and processes that make up the ethical interviewing of witnesses, victims, and those suspected of crime.
+Each chapter is written by a group of contributors who are leaders in their field.

 Readers will also find: